 G3 Disclosure Description Contents GC 4.1 Governance structure of the organization, including committees under the highest governance body responsible for specific tasks, such as setting strategy or organizational oversight.
 Corporate Governance 4.2 Indicate whether the Chair of the highest governance body is also an executive officer (and, if so, their function within the organization's management and the reasons for this arrangement).
 Corporate Governance 4.3 For organizations that have a unitary board structure, state the number of members of the highest governance body that are independent and/or non-executive members.
-Corporate Governance and Corporate Profile 4.4 Mechanisms for shareholders and employees to provide recommendations or direction to the highest governance body.
-Compliance with Japan's Whistleblower Protection Act and Corporate Ethics Help Line and Identifying Issues and Taking Steps to Implement Improvements and Points of Contact for Employee Inquiries and Personnel affairs and fair evaluation and Good Relationship with labor union 4.5 Linkage between compensation for members of the highest governance body, senior managers, and executives (including departure arrangements), and the organization's performance (including social and environmental performance).
+Corporate Governance Corporate Information 4.4 Mechanisms for shareholders and employees to provide recommendations or direction to the highest governance body.
+Compliance with Japan's Whistleblower Protection Act and Corporate Ethics Help Line Identifying Issues and Taking Steps to Implement Improvements Points of Contact for Employee Inquiries Personnel affairs and fair evaluation Good Relationship with labor union 4.5 Linkage between compensation for members of the highest governance body, senior managers, and executives (including departure arrangements), and the organization's performance (including social and environmental performance).
 Corporate Governance 4.6 Processes in place for the highest governance body to ensure conflicts of interest are avoided.
-CSR Activity Promotion Structure and Corporate Governance 4.7 Process for determining the qualifications and expertise of the members of the highest governance body for guiding the organization's strategy on economic, environmental, and social topics.
-Corporate Governance and Corporate Profile 4.8 Internally developed statements of mission or values, codes of conduct, and principles relevant to economic, environmental, and social performance and the status of their implementation.
-Shiseido's CSR Philosophy and Three Commitments of Shiseido CSR and CSR Activities Domain 4.9 Procedures of the highest governance body for overseeing the organization's identification and management of economic, environmental, and social performance, including relevant risks and opportunities, and adherence or compliance with internationally agreed standards, codes of conduct, and principles.
-CSR Activities Domain and CSR Activity Promotion Structure and Initiatives Related to the United Nations Global Compact and Commitment to Society 4.10 Processes for evaluating the highest governance body's own performance, particularly with respect to economic, environmental, and social performance.
-CSR Activity Promotion Structure and Corporate Governance
+CSR Activity Promotion Structure Corporate Governance 4.7 Process for determining the qualifications and expertise of the members of the highest governance body for guiding the organization's strategy on economic, environmental, and social topics.
+Corporate Governance Corporate Information 4.8 Internally developed statements of mission or values, codes of conduct, and principles relevant to economic, environmental, and social performance and the status of their implementation.
+Corporate Ideals and the Shiseido Way Three Commitments of Shiseido CSR CSR Activities Domain 4.9 Procedures of the highest governance body for overseeing the organization's identification and management of economic, environmental, and social performance, including relevant risks and opportunities, and adherence or compliance with internationally agreed standards, codes of conduct, and principles.
+CSR Activities Domain CSR Activity Promotion Structure Initiatives Related to the United Nations Global Compact Commitment to Society 4.10 Processes for evaluating the highest governance body's own performance, particularly with respect to economic, environmental, and social performance.
+CSR Activity Promotion Structure Corporate Governance